Rodent Prevention Tips That Don't Work

 February 21, 2018

 There is so much information on the internet these days, and much of it is worthy of skepticism.
 For instance, you can find a plethora of pest prevention tips out there, but many of them are not very realistic to try, and most of them simply do not work.
 One group of pests that seem to generate a lot of worthless advice are rodents.
-Rodents cause a lot of trouble by leaving feces and urine everywhere they go, spreading harmful bacteria, and bringing parasites into homes.
+Texas rats and mice cause a lot of trouble by leaving feces and urine everywhere they go, spreading harmful bacteria, and bringing parasites into homes.
 This makes it imperative that they are eradicated from homes and businesses, but what methods should you avoid trying, even if you've heard good things?

 Let’s start with everyone’s go-to DIY method for getting rid of rodents, mouse and rat traps.
 These types of traps don’t always set correctly, and oftentimes deploy at the wrong time or not at all when the rodent is on it.
 Occasionally a rodent will only get partially caught and can be found running around with the trap on its leg, tail, or nose.
 Glue traps are pretty unreliable and difficult as well.
 Once a rodent is stuck on the glue paper they don’t die right away, and eventually, someone needs to dispose of it.
 Worst of all, in the end, these traps may catch a few rodents, but you can not be sure that all of the rodents are gone.